open-orchestra/open-orchestra-docs/en/user_guide/node.rst

 See also `node configuration`_ and `site configuration`_.

-Nodes can use default blocks and transverse blocks.
+Nodes can use default blocks and global blocks.
 Those blocks have different colors.
-The transverse ones are editable only in the transverse node.
+The global ones are editable only in the global node.

 See also `node and block transverse`_.